greiwede/TFTP-C/README.md

 This implementation only runs on UNIX systems.

 ## Project Structure
-The project is strucuted into 3 major packages:
+The project is structured into 3 major packages:
 - Client: control flow for TFTP client and user interaction functionality
 - Server: control flow for TFTP server and basic connection establishment
 - Shared: packet manipulation, data flow, file manipulation and utils that are used by both server